Miami Florida, USA Travel Guide

 Remain alert, drink responsibly, and travel in groups or use ride-sharing services.
 Be cautious of unsolicited offers.
 Safeguard your belongings, especially in crowded venues.

-Miami provides a diverse shopping experience, from traditional markets to luxury boutiques.
+Miami provides a diverse shopping experience, ranging from traditional markets to luxury boutiques.

-Find shops selling hand-rolled cigars, guayaberas (Cuban shirts), and local art.
+Find shops with hand-rolled cigars, guayaberas (Cuban shirts), and local art.

 Galleries and boutiques feature local and international artists, offering unique pieces.